kubernetes-sigs/kube-api-linter/README.md

 ## Installation

-Kube API Linter ships as a golangci-lint plugin.
+Kube API Linter ships as a golangci-lint plugin, and a golangci-lint module.

-### Golangci-lint Plugin
+### Golangci-lint Module

-To install the `golangci-lint` plugin, first you must have `golangci-lint` installed.
+To install the `golangci-lint` module, first you must have `golangci-lint` installed.
 If you do not have `golangci-lint` installed, review the `golangci-lint` [install guide][golangci-lint-install].

 [golangci-lint-install]: https://golangci-lint.run/welcome/install/